webprogramming260/webprogramming/instruction/syllabus/syllabus.md

 1. Infrastructure: Deploy applications and manage code.
 1. Security and Design: Utilize production web application design and security practices.

-## Computing Environment

-You will need a laptop computer to complete the work for this course.
-If your laptop is very old, you should either buy a new one or rent one from BYU.

 ## Course Materials

 You do not need to purchase any textbooks for this class.
 All instruction materials are accessible from the course GitHub accountLinks to an external site..

 To host your web applications, you are required to rent a web server and purchase a domain name from Amazon Web Services (AWS).
 The cost for this is estimated to be between $20 and $60 depending on your use of AWS and how often you have your services running.

-##  Assignments, Grading and Course Policies

-### **Late Policies**
+##  Technology Needs

+You will need a reasonably current computer to complete the programming projects for this course.
+A minimum of 8 gigabytes of RAM is recommended, as well several gigabytes of free disk space.

+If you do not have a computer of your own, you can rent one from the [BYU Office of Information Technology (OIT)](https://itsurplus.byu.edu/rentals).

+## Late Policy

 Your success in this course is primarily based upon timely execution.
 Staying on track results in an enjoyable, positive experience.
 Once you get behind in the course it is extremely difficult to catch up.